Western Virginia Water Authority

 Fortunately, sewer backups don’t happen very often.
 It is important, however, to know in advance what to do if a sewer backup happens in a home or business.

-Please see our Backflow Valve Reimbursement Policy & Procedure (updated March 2025)
+Please see our Final_Backflow Valve Reimbursement Policy - Rev May 2025 (updated Dec 2025)

 Reducing the Risk of Future Backups